A transformer-based neural operator for large-eddy simulation of turbulence: Numerical experiments

 In order to demonstrate the stability of the different models, we depict the temporal evolution of the root mean square (rms) values of velocity and vorticity in Fig.~\ref{HIT_uwRMS}.
 It can be observed that both DSM and DMM models, as well as the enhanced FNO and TNO models, exhibit relatively stable predictive performance.
-The stability of classical LES models can be attributed to their inherent dissipative characteristics.\cite{smagorinsky1963,kleissl2006numerical} The improved data-driven models, FNO and TNO models, can provide stable predictions for simple flow cases such as HIT by effectively learning from vast of data.
-Moreover, we have also observed that the rms values of velocity and vorticity predicted by TNO and DSM models are closer to those of fDNS, indicating their superior accuracy compared to the FNO model.
+The stability of classical LES models can be attributed to their inherent dissipative characteristics\cite{smagorinsky1963,kleissl2006numerical}.
+The improved data-driven models, FNO and TNO models, can provide stable predictions for simple flow cases such as HIT by effectively learning from vast of data.
+It can be seen that the rms values of velocity and vorticity predicted by DSM model are closer to those of fDNS when comparing with other models.
+This is also due to the fact that the DSM model applies large-scale forces identical to fDNS at the two largest wavenumbers during numerical simulation.
+Among the two data-driven models, the TNO model exhibits a more precise performance than the FNO model.

 Furthermore, the PDFs of the normalized vorticity magnitude at different time instants are shown in Fig.~\ref{HIT_vort}.
 Here, the vorticity is normalized by the root-mean-square values of the vorticity obtained from the fDNS data.
 It is observed that the PDFs predicted by DSM and TNO models have a good agreement with those of fDNS in both short-term and long-term prediction.
 However, both FNO and DMM models exhibit a significant deviation from fDNS.